katy-the-kat/SpaceRAC/README.md

    ```

 3. **Set Environment Variables**
    Go in `app.py` and set the variables, You'll most likely need tmate link.
+(Its recommanded to use gotty)
    ```ini
    TMATE_LINK=https://tmate.io/t/your-session-id
    ```